San Marcos Growers LogoSan Marcos Growers

 This plant was first introduced into the US nursery trade in in 1992 by Carl Shoenfeld of Yucca Do Nursery as Senecio aschenborniana but we acquired it labeled just as Senecio species in the mid 1980s at M. Nevin Smith's iconic Wintergreen Nursery in Watsonville.
 There has also been a large plant of it, also only identified as a Senecio species, growing near the managers housing in the University of California Santa Cruz Arboretum.
 Though we have long had this plant in the garden, we did not offer it for sale until 2023.

-This information about Roldana aschenborniana displayed is based on research conducted in our horticultural library and from reliable online resources.
-We also will relate observations made about it as it grows in our nursery gardens and other gardens we have visited, as well how the crops have performed in containers in our nursery field.
-We will also incorporate comments that we receive from others and we welcome hearing from anyone with additional information, particularly if they can share any cultural information that would aid others in growing it.
+The information about Roldana aschenborniana displayed on this web page is based on our research conducted in the nursery's horticultural library and from reliable online resources.
+We also include observations made about it as it grows in our nursery gardens and other gardens we have visited, as well how the crops have performed in containers in our nursery field.
+We will also incorporate comments we receive from others and welcome hearing from anyone with additional information, particularly if they can share cultural information that would aid others in growing this plant.